 The Istrian Peninsula - Adriatic Sea - CROATIA

-Istria, or Istra as they say in Croatia, is a small unspoilt triangular peninsula that juts out into the northern Adriatic sea.
-VILLA KLARICI is in northern Istria near Motovun (which is on UNESCO Tentative list) across the Adriatic Sea from Venice.
+Istria (or Istra) is a small green and fertile triangular peninsula that juts out into the northern Adriatic sea.
+VILLA KLARICI is inland northern Istria near Motovun (which is on UNESCO Tentative list) across the Adriatic Sea from Venice.
 Approx 10 miles south of the Slovenian border.